JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-samples.md

 	<td>-</td>
 	<td>
 		<ul>
-  			<li>Uses <a href="https://github.com/fededri/Arch">Arch</a>, a KMM library that is based on Spotify’s Mobius library but uses SharedFlow, StateFlow and coroutines instead of RxJava</li>
+  			<li>Uses <a href="https://github.com/fededri/Arch">Arch</a>, a Kotlin Multiplatform Mobile library that is based on Spotify’s Mobius library but uses SharedFlow, StateFlow and coroutines instead of RxJava</li>
 		</ul>
 	</td>
 </tr>